Wednesday, 18 January 2023

 The image below is a painting of the The Conversation Club, at which Johnson was a regular attendee.
 Johnson is the figure in brown at left.
 Boswell is at the far left behind him.
 The man with the ear trumpet to his right is the artist and organizer of the The Club, Sir Joshua Reynolds.

 On that particular evening, Johnson was not condemning patriotism.
 In his dictionary he had defined patriotism in a positive sense.
 He was attacking those who sought to exploit patriotic feelings for personal or political advantage.
-Burke was perhaps guilty of that, but less guilty of this than more modern practitioners of the art.
+Burke was perhaps guilty of it, but less guilty than more modern practitioners of the art.

 Johnson's quotation has lasted because it exemplifies a major problem of our age of mass voting and mass communications.
-As democracy advanced, so did the number of scoundrels able to leverage patriotic and nationalist sentiments to gain power.
+As democracy has advanced, so has the number of scoundrels trying to leverage patriotic and nationalist sentiments to gain power.

 The arrival of cheap daily newspapers and other inexpensive publications in the late 19th century provided a platform for demagogues appealing to the new voting public.
 The simultaneous spread of pseudo-scientific nationalist and racialist views provided them with a popular agenda.